 Scott Essential Toilet Paper

-This makes it an excellent option for anyone looking to switch over to plastic-free toilet paper.
-Scott Essential Toilet Paper is also good for those who are concerned with the environment and their carbon footprint, as it contains no added dyes or chemicals—just what you need!
+This makes it an excellent option for anyone looking to switch to plastic-free toilet paper.
+Scott Essential Toilet Paper is also suitable for those concerned with the environment and their carbon footprint, as it contains no added dyes or chemicals—just what you need!

-Uranus Wipes are made from bamboo and cotton, making them biodegradable and compostable.
+Uranus Wipes use from bamboo and cotton, making them biodegradable and compostable.
 They’re also soft, strong, and durable.
-In addition to being hypoallergenic, fragrance-free, and preservative-free (i.e., no yucky chemicals that can irritate your skin), the wipes come in a box of 120 wipes so you can stock up on them if you run out!
+In addition to being hypoallergenic, fragrance-free, and preservative-free (i.e., no yucky chemicals that can irritate your skin), the wipes come in a box of 120 wipes, so you can stock up on them if you run out!

 Georgia Pacific Envision

 You might have seen Georgia Pacific Envision on the shelves at your local grocery store or pharmacy.
-It comes in a blue box with a green lid and has a red “Flushable” stamp on it.
-The role itself is made of three sheets of paper, each sheet being about 4 inches wide and 12 inches long.
+It comes in a blue box with a green lid and a red “Flushable” stamp.
+The roll uses of three sheets of paper, each about 4 inches wide and 12 inches long.

 It feels like ordinary toilet paper but thick and soft, like cotton balls.
-It’s light gray with no smell at all—just pure cleanliness!
-You can tear off one sheet at a time or two sheets if you’re feeling extra thorough (and don’t mind the extra cost).
+It’s light grey with no smell at all—just pure cleanliness!
+You can tear off one sheet at a time or two if you’re feeling extra thorough (and don’t mind the additional cost).

 Uline Toilet Paper

 I also tried Uline’s recycled toilet paper.
 I was surprised at how soft it was, even though it is made of 100% recycled paper and not virgin pulp.
-It is hypoallergenic and chlorine-free, so I didn’t have any allergic reactions to it.
+It is hypoallergenic and chlorine-free, so I had no allergic reactions.

-The toilet paper also comes in a bulk box of 48 rolls, which saves you money if you buy in bulk—a lot more affordable than buying single rolls at the store!
+The toilet paper also comes in a bulk box of 48 rolls, which saves you money if you buy in bulk—a lot more affordable than purchasing single rolls at the store!

 Boardwalk Standard is a good alternative.
-It’s made from 100% recycled paper, so it can be flushed down the toilet or thrown into your compost pile without worry.
+It’s made from 100% recycled paper, which can be flushed down the toilet or thrown into your compost pile without worry.
 It’s biodegradable and flushable, so no harmful chemicals are released into our water systems when you use it!

-If you’re looking for something super soft and luxurious that will give your bum some serious pampering in luxury style?
+Are you looking for something super soft and luxurious to give your bum some severe pampering in luxury style?
 Try out Boardwalk Standard’s Soft & Strong variety!
-This version comes in 18 different sizes ranging from 3 inches up to 27 inches (about 7cm – 70cm) in length.
+This version comes in 18 sizes ranging from 3 inches up to 27 inches (about 7cm – 70cm) in length.

 Green Cane is made from 100% recycled paper and is chlorine free.
-It is 100% biodegradable and does not contain any chemicals that may be harmful to the environment or your body.
-It is also not tested on animals, which I think is great!
+It is 100% biodegradable and contains no chemicals that may harm the environment or your body.
+It is also not tested on animals, which I think is excellent!

-Green Cane comes in soft and strong varieties, making it a great option for everyone’s needs.
-The soft version has 80 sheets per roll, while the strong version has 160 sheets per roll—so if you’re looking for something with more durability or longer use, Green Cane strong might be your best bet!
+Green Cane comes in soft and robust varieties, making it an excellent option for everyone’s needs.
+The soft version has 80 sheets per roll, while the powerful version has 160 sheets per roll—so if you’re looking for something with more durability or prolonged use, Green Cane strong might be your best bet!

 It’s important to note that I prefer using soft toilet paper over strong because it feels better on my bottom (and I know many others who feel this way too).
-However, if you prefer stronger toilet paper then this brand would be perfect for you as well since they offer both options!
+However, this brand would also be perfect for you if you prefer more substantial toilet paper since they offer both options!

 The biggest misconception about plastic-free toilet paper is that it isn’t possible to get used to it.
-That’s simply not true!
+That’s not true!
 I started using plastic-free toilet paper a few years ago, and while it was an adjustment at first, I’ve found that it’s just as effective as regular (store-bought) TP.
-It may be less comfortable than some varieties of store-bought TP, but this can be improved upon by making sure you have a good wad of cloth at hand before sitting down on the throne.
+It may be less comfortable than some varieties of store-bought TP, but this can be improved by ensuring you have a good wad of cloth before sitting down on the throne.

-We went through a lot of different solutions here and hopefully, you found one that works for you.
-At the end of the day, it’s all about finding what works best for your needs and lifestyle.
-The important thing is that we’re able to do our part by reducing our plastic consumption as much as possible.
+We went through many different solutions here, and hopefully, you found one that works for you.
+It’s all about finding what works best for your needs and lifestyle.
+The important thing is that we can do our part by reducing our plastic consumption as much as possible.